TOP

 • One of the largest virtual reality laboratories of its kind, Lockheed Martin’s Collaborative Human Immersive Laboratory, which is enabling collaboration between product design and manufacturing teams before physically designing and producing hardware for human spaceflight, imaging satellites and solar array facilities.
 We analyze designs and manufacturing processes in virtual worlds prior to physical manufacturing.
 This allows engineers and technicians to validate, test and understand products and processes, as well as their efficiency, early in program development.

-• We engage with the White House and the U.S. Department of Defense to discuss shared challenges and required collaboration.
+• We engage with the White House and the U.S. Department of Defense to discuss shared challenges and collaboration opportunities.

 Climate Lobbying Assessment